 Representative democracy is not a universal, one-size-fits-all model.
 There is much to learn from how other parliaments around the world work.
-And through the Global Research Network for Parliaments and People, we support researchers in other countries to conduct ‘critical friend’ scrutiny of their own parliaments.
+And through the Global Research Network on Parliaments and People, we support researchers in other countries to conduct ‘critical friend’ scrutiny of their own parliaments.

 With Westminster still mired in extraordinary Brexit difficulties, the Irish Parliament (Oireachtas), operating in a much less febrile environment, has concluded its legislative preparations for the possibility of a no-deal Brexit.